 The great thing about public Wi-Fi is that it’s pretty much everywhere.
 That means if you need to hop online for any reason, you can go to the library, a coffee shop on the corner, or even your local pub probably offers it.
 The downside is that hackers know tens of hundreds of people are joining any public Wi-Fi network daily.
 So, hackers will target these public networks in the hopes that they’ll be able to steal other people’s information.

 Like downloading a file, you should only connect to wireless networks you know and trust.
-But, if for whatever reason you need to use an unknown Wi-Fi connection, use a VPN to protect your connection.
+But, if you need to use an unknown Wi-Fi connection, use a VPN to protect your connection.
 Here you will find a detailed guide on how to use public Wi-Fi safely with a VPN.

 Unfortunately, there’s not much you can do about this one.
-If a website or app that you use has its own hack and loses your data, well, that’s on them.
+If a website or app that you use has its hack and loses your data, well, that’s on them.
 Keep that in mind when you’re creating a new password or saving information on a new website.
 It’s best to assume whatever you type in or save will one day be public knowledge.
 This mindset will protect you from any privacy leaks that might happen in the future.

 What to do after identity theft occurs